addiscent/vagrant-ruby-rails/README.md

 ##### Construct And Test A Minimal App Which Confirms Working _Rails_ Scaffolding

 Ensure you are still in the "vagrant ssh" session in your terminal program.
 Enter the following commands.
-These commands build and serve an example _Rails_ app named "myapp" :
+These commands build and serve a web page from an example _Rails_ app named "myapp" :

     - $ cd /vagrant/workspace; mkdir myapp; cd myapp      # note semicolons

         Result :

           A command prompt in the terminal.  "myapp" is the cwd.

     - $ rvm use ruby-2.2.1@rails4.2.1